dgallichan/retroMoCoBox/README.md

 `run_retroMocoDemo.m`

 The simple demonstration code  uses a single volume of real data from our scanner to demonstrate how the measured motion parameters can be used to correct the 3D k-space.
 The translations correpond to a simple phase ramp in k-space, but the rotations move the sampling positions away from a simple Cartesian grid, so some form of gridding is necessary.
 This was implemented here using [Prof. Jeff Fessler's toolbox for Matlab](http://web.eecs.umich.edu/~fessler/code/index.html) - which is a prerequisite for using the RetroMoCoBox.
+On my computer this demo runs in about 12 seconds.

 The data for the demo can be [downloaded here]() (32 Mb).